2014 Tampa Bay Buccaneers season: Week 2: vs. St. Louis Rams

 St. Louis kicker Greg Zuerlein kicked a 38-yard field goal with 42 seconds remaining to take a 19–17 lead.
 On the ensuing drive, Tampa Bay quarterback Josh McCown completed a 19-yard pass to Bobby Rainey, then spiked the ball to stop the clock with 20 second left in regulation.
 McCown completed a 29-yard pass to Mike Evans at the St. Louis 32 yard line.
 As the team scurried to line up and spike the ball, A hesitant Evans was injured on the play.
 With no timeouts left, Tampa Bay was forced to accept a ten-second runoff penalty, and time expired.
+With the loss, the Buccaneers fell to 0-2.
+This was Tampa's last 0-2 start until 2026.